RosettaCommons/demos/protocol_capture/gpcr_model_dock/README.md

 ---

+This demo contains all the files necessary to replicate the results from the
+paper:

-This demo contains all the files necessary to replicate the results from the paper, "Challenges of recovering native conformations of ligands docked into comparative models of G-protein coupled receptors" by Nguyen,E.D.*, Norn, C.*, Frimurer, T., and Meiler,J. (2012), PLOS One.
+Challenges of recovering native conformations of ligands docked into comparative models of G-protein coupled receptors" by Nguyen,E.D.*, Norn, C.*, Frimurer, T., and Meiler,J. (2012), PLOS One. [[Supplementary Material|/protocol_capture/gpcr_model_dock/SupplementaryMaterial_ProtocolCapture.docx]]

 Commands and files are provided to be able to replicate the following steps (from Figure 1):

 1. Structural alignment of GPCR templates
 2. Sequence alignment of the target GPCR to templates